 Exposing the 7 major blind spots of homeschoolers

-In the last couple of years, I have heard from multitudes of troubled homeschool parents around the country, a good many of whom were leaders.
+In the last couple of years from burnett county wi real estate, I have heard from multitudes of troubled homeschool parents around the country, a good many of whom were leaders.
 These parents have graduated their first batch of kids, only to discover that their children didn’t turn out the way they thought they would.
 Many of these children were model homeschoolers while growing up, but sometime after their 18th birthday they began to reveal that they didn’t hold to their parents’ values.